ribhavsharma/to-do/README.md

 One of the main challenges I ran into was understanding how states work, and how and when to use them.
 However, during the course of this project, I believe that I have developed a fair understanding of the same.
 A really interesting thing I came across while building this project was CSS modules.
 I had seen people use Styled Components in the past, but using CSS modules is just a lot simpler and easier to the eyes.

-At the end of the day, the technologies implemented in this project are React, JSX and CSS I chose to use the `create-react-app` boilerplate to minimize the time that goes into the initial setup.
+At the end of the day, the technologies implemented in this project are React, JSX and CSS.
+I chose to use the `create-react-app` boilerplate to minimize the time that goes into the initial setup.